grey-area/qcircuits/docs/source/tutorial.rst

 The function f must be a boolean function of d-1 boolean arguments.
 This returns a d-qubit operator whose action is to flip the last qubit if the result of applying the boolean function to the first d-1 qubits is one.
-An example of its use can be found in the Deutsch-Jorza algorithm in the :ref:`examples page<examples_page>`.
+An example of its use can be found in the Deutsch-Jozsa algorithm in the :ref:`examples page<examples_page>`.

 ..
 TODO operator arithmetic